 Aruba Travel Tips

 The island’s tropical climate averages 82 degrees.
 Anytime is a great time of the year to travel here.
-With its tropical climate, brief showers can occur at anytime.
+With its tropical climate, brief showers can occur at any time.

 The dress code is always Island Casual.